Car Accident Lawsuits - What You Need To Know Before You Sue

 A police report can be crucial in a car accident lawsuit.
 It provides an impartial third-party account of the accident, including:

-While not always admissible as evidence in court, a police report strengthens your case during negotiations and depositions.
+While not always admissible as documentation in court, a police report strengthens your case during negotiations and depositions.

-If errors exist in the report, your attorney may work to correct or clarify them with supporting evidence.
+If errors exist in the report, your lawyer may work to correct or clarify them with supporting documentation.

 Filing a car accident counterclaim

-This turns you into a counter-claimant and may allow you to recover damages yourself.
+Filing a counterclaim may allow you to recover damages yourself.

 Example: You were rear-ended, but the other driver claims you stopped suddenly.
 If you believe their speed or distraction played a role, a counterclaim can be used to present your side.

-Get legal advice immediately if you’ve been served legal papers so you don’t miss deadlines.
+Get legal representation immediately if you've been served legal papers so you don't miss deadlines.
+Mighty's marketplace helps to match you with a vetted lawyer who only gets paid on the increase to your existing offer.

 What is a car accident lawsuit worth?